 ADA-030.
-Modern Dance I (Not offered 2011-2012).
+Modern Dance I (Offered 2012-13: Moutillet).
 Gain an in depth understanding of how the body moves, proper placement, alignment, and flexibility.
 Welcome the knowledge of a well trained and disciplined body.
 For beginners

 ADA-031.
-Modern Dance II (Fall, Spring; Moutillet) Explore the dynamics, rhythms, phrasing and use of space unique to contemporary dance while developing technical strength.
+Modern Dance II (Offered 2012-13; Moutillet) Explore the dynamics, rhythms, phrasing and use of space unique to contemporary dance while developing technical strength.
 Reinforce your physical possibilities and perfect your inner potential toward dance expression.
 The use of music, space and choreographic gestures will be learned through challenging group choreography.
 For trained dancers

 ADA-035.
-Dance and Fitness (Fall, Winter, Spring; Moutillet).
+Dance and Fitness (Offered 2012-13; Moutillet).
 Provides students with the study of a trained body in modern dance, yoga and fitness routines.
 Gain expertise on how to shape and train your body to its full potential.
 For all students

 ADA-036.
-Pilates For Performers (Fall, Winter, and Spring; Geren) In class, students learn the basic, intermediate, and advanced exercises of the Pilates workout.
+Pilates For Performers (Offered 2012-13; Geren) In class, students learn the basic, intermediate, and advanced exercises of the Pilates workout.
 The course focuses specifically on technique that helps with centering of body work for the Performing Arts.
 Strengthening and working on flexibility enhance performers' abilities.
 Gain confidence and awareness of body placement as well as studying a technique for warming up before shows.
 Union offers few beginners dance classes, the Pilates for Performers being an ideal training base for all performance artists, including novices.
 For all students

-ADA 037.
+ADA-037.
 Zumba.
-(Fall, Winter, Spring: Cawley) Zumba combines high energy and motivating music with unique moves and combinations that allow the Zumba participants to dance.
+(Offered 2012-13: Cawley) Zumba combines high energy and motivating music with unique moves and combinations that allow the Zumba participants to dance.
 It is based on the principle that dance steps are fun and easy to follow allowing Zumba participants to enjoy the art of dancing and achieve long-term health benefits.
 Zumba is a "feel-good" workout that is great for both the body and the mind.
 ZUMBA is a fusion of Latin and International music - dance themes that create a dynamic, exciting, and effective aerobic/fitness training with a combination of fast and slow rhythms that tone and sculpt the body.
 This class is for everyone who wants to participate in a body-energizing movement class meant to engage trained and non-trained dancers.
 Experience a mix of diverse dance styles such as salsa, raggaeton, merengue, cha cha, belly dance, cumbia and more.
-No prerequisite for this class.
+For all students.

 ADA-040.
 Afro-Dance.
-A class built for everyone who wants to dance to African rhythms.
+(Not Offered 2012-13) A class built for everyone who wants to dance to African rhythms.
 Emphasizes stamina and the learning of exiting dance routines.
 A cultural dance style and technique welcoming dancers of all levels into a rich range of African dance movements.
 For all students

 ADA-045.
-Tap Dance I. For beginners who want to explore the world of tap dance.
+Tap Dance I. (Not offered 2012-13).
+For beginners who want to explore the world of tap dance.
 Students will learn basic footwork, and routines on exciting rhythms.
 For beginners

 ADA-046.
 Tap Dance II.
-(Fall; Rogers).
+(Not offered 2012-13).
 Tap dance provides students with the study of steps found in the tap dancing art form.
 Students will be introduced to proper warm up, tap steps, specific exercises in rhythms, routines, and use of music.
 For dancers, adding a tap class will give them the opportunity to learn about a new dance form.
 Students that have previous experience in tap will be able to expand their expertise.
 For the theater students the learning of tap can eventually be useful for musicals.
 For trained dancers